Saturday, May 25, 2024

 Annie Virginia Stephens’ law school graduation photo, 1929.

 In May of 1954, when George Coker, Jr. was 47, he married for the third time.
 This time, the bride was Annie Virginia Stephens Pendleton, 51 of Sacramento.
 Virginia was the first Black graduate from University of California Berkeley's Boalt Hall School of Law.
-She passed the California Bar that same year (1929), becoming the state’s first black female attorney.
+She passed the California Bar that same year (1929), becoming the state’s first Black female attorney.
 She had her own practice for ten years before being appointed as Attorney for the State Office of the Legislature Council in Sacramento in May, 1939.
 She helped draft and amend countless legislative bills.
 She would become the head of the Indexing Section at the State Office of Legislative Counsel by the time of her retirement in 1966.

 By the time George married Virginia, he had already earned his own law degree (9).
 They both tutored Black students for California State bar exams.